Epiphan & Drivers Kit | TVPLAY Hardware

 H.265/HEVC video compression.

 Epiphan Pearl Nano is capable of compressing video using the H.265 codec (also known as HEVC).
-H.265 is a video compression standard that offers higher coding efficiency compared to its predecessor, H.264.
+H.265 is a video compression standard that offers higher encoding efficiency compared to its predecessor, H.264.

 HDMI pass-through and program output.